 By Beth Colley

 Anna Wintour, Editor-in-Chief for Vogue Magazine, is quoted in Alastair Campbell’s book, Winners: And How They Succeed stated,

 "Everyone should get fired at least once in their career."

-Surprisingly,being fired or terminated from a job is not that unusual - 1.7 million people lost their jobs in June of 2018.
+Surprisingly,being fired or terminated from a job is not that uncommon - 1.7 million people lost their jobs in June of 2018.

 In fact, according to a U.S. Department of Labor JOLTS report, an average of 56,000 people were laid off or fired each day, in the first half of 2018, including weekends and holidays.

 Since most of us (but not all of us) in the USA are employees "at will" without laws or regulations, a union, or a contract protecting us, we can be fired for any reason -- or for no reason at all -- by our employers.

 It's best to talk about the situation positively as a learning experience.